pavelanni/python-vacation/docs/Python_vacation_day0.md

 "Remember: computer only does what you tell it to do.
 Did you tell it to ask you a question?"

 "No...
 A-ha, I know!
-You said that I have to put the question between the parethesis.
-But what should I do now.
+You said that I have to put the question between the parenthesis.
+But what should I do now?
 It doesn't show the prompt."

 "It's because it is waiting for your input.
 Say something and press <kbd>Enter</kbd>"